Ian Theodor Beelen: Life

-After a course of studies at Rome, crowned by the Doctorate of Theology, he was in 1836 appointed Professor of Sacred Scripture and Oriental languages in the recently reorganized Catholic University of Leuven.
+After a course of studies at Rome, crowned by the Doctorate of Theology, he was in 1836 appointed Professor of Sacred Scripture and Semitic languages in the recently reorganized Catholic University of Leuven.
 This position he held till 1876, when he resigned his place to his pupil, Thomas Joseph Lamy.

 Beelen revived Oriental studies in Belgium, and introduced into that country Oriental printing by means of a complete font of Hebrew, Syriac, Arabic, and Ethiopic type, which he purchased.
 In recognition of his merits as a scholar he was made domestic prelate of the pope, consultor of the Congregation of the Index, honorary canon of Liège, and Knight of the Order of Leopold (Belgium).

 Works

 He was the author of the following Biblical works, among which his commentary on the Epistle to the Romans is especially esteemed:

-"Dissertatio theologica qua sententiam ... esse S. Scripturae multiplicem interdum sensum litteralem, nullo fundamento satis firmo niti demonstrare conatur" (Leuven, 1845);